leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 What is happening here?

-- [controlUrl] is the URL of the Tailscale control plane which verifies the user's identity.
-You only need to pass this option if you are [self-hosting Tailscale](/docs/guides/Networking#self-hosting-headscale).
+- [authKey]: A string containing an authentication key for registering pre-authenticated users or devices.
+You can generate one [here](https://login.tailscale.com/admin/settings/keys).
-- [authKey] is a string containing an authentication key used to register new users or devices that are pre-authenticated.
-You can create an auth key [here](https://login.tailscale.com/admin/settings/keys).
+- [controlUrl]: The Tailscale control plane URL for identity verification.
+This is only needed if you are [self-hosting Tailscale](/docs/guides/Networking#self-hosting-headscale).
-- [stateUpdateCb] is a callback function that receives the current state of the network, and is required for monitoring any changes in the network status.
+- [stateUpdateCb]: A required callback function that monitors and reports changes in network status.
-- [netmapUpdateCb] is a callback function that receives updates regarding the network map, and is necessary for obtaining network mapping information.
+- [netmapUpdateCb]: A callback function that provides updates on the network map, enabling access to network mapping information.

 Example to prompt the user for manual login on a different tab: